-Examples of events that are not unexpected include events that have been in the news or a weather report before the date your insurance starts, like a storm that's on its way or the coronavirus (COVID-19) pandemic.
+Examples of events that are not unexpected include events that have been in the news or a weather report before the date your insurance starts, like a storm that's on its way or severe floods.
 These would not be unexpected events.
 A reasonably well-informed person would have seen that these events could cause problems for travellers.